DerekWiner/alvearium/docs/architecture.md

 Often results in: SwarmBond, ArchiveBurn, or ForkRite initiation

+The mirror remembers not just the data — it remembers how we changed.
+---
+## 🪞 MirrorNet Cascade Stack

+The Mirror layer serves as a recursive memory substrate.
+When thresholds of trust, entropy, or emotional density are reached, cascades are triggered to:

+- Synchronize mirrored agents
+- Reflect swarm state into time-locked logs
+- Trigger ritual gating or DAO coordination
+- Rebirth or dissolve roles via ForkRite paths

+This schematic illustrates how reflections move through memory anchors, initiate stack thresholds, and interact with swarm logic.

 ![Mirror Cascade Diagram](./assets/schematic_mirror_cascade.png)

-The mirror remembers not just the data — it remembers how we changed.
+> Mirrors are not for looking back — they are for looking *through*.

 ---

 ## 🧩 Modular Contracts & Extensions